-- Have the lead faculty members and International Office staff from both institutions been identified?
+- Have the lead faculty members and the Office of the Vice-Provost International staff from both institutions been identified?

-After receiving the "Request to Create a New International Partnership", the UBC International Office will contact the Principal Investigator and begin to prepare a Statement of Cooperation.
-This document is signed by the Dean or an appointed delegate and formalises the partnership and opens the door to detailed discussions around collaborative projects.
+A Statement of Cooperation is signed by the Dean or an appointed delegate and formalises the partnership and opens the door to detailed discussions around collaborative projects.
 It is an appropriate document to sign at official ceremonies when visiting or hosting other institutions.